Dr. Praeger's

 Dr. Praeger's, originally Dr. Praeger's Sensible Foods, is a frozen foods company based in Elmwood Park, New Jersey.
-The company was founded in 1994 and run by practicing cardiac surgeons Dr. Peter Praeger and Dr. Eric Somberg and their families.
+The company was founded in 1994 and run by practicing cardiac surgeons Peter Praeger and Eric Somberg and their families.

 Dr. Praeger’s produces about 30 items in the following categories: veggie burgers, veggie-potato pancakes, appetizers/snacks/side dishes, breaded fish, gefilte fish, and kids’ products.
 Dr. Praeger’s products are Kosher and free of dairy, trans-fat, preservatives, artificial flavors, colors, and MSG.
 Most are also low in cholesterol, sodium, and saturated fats.
 The products are distributed across the United States and internationally in Canada, Europe, South America and Israel.

 In 2020, Dr. Praeger’s won the Lausanne Index Food Clean Prize.

 History

-One of the brand’s first and most popular products, the California Veggie Burger, was inspired by Dr. Praeger’s patients, who complained about a lack of healthy and tasty food that they could eat after surgery.
-After months of ingredient research and taste testing, Dr. Praeger created the California Veggie Burger, which contains carrots, spinach, peas, edamame, and oat bran.
+One of the brand’s first and most popular products, the California Veggie Burger, was inspired by Praeger’s patients, who complained about a lack of healthy and tasty food that they could eat after surgery.
+After months of ingredient research and taste testing, Praeger created the California Veggie Burger, which contains carrots, spinach, peas, edamame, and oat bran.

 Dr. Praeger’s also has a line of products for people who cannot consume gluten.